Mark Oakley: Writing

-In August 2016 Oakley published The Splash of Words: Believing in Poetry (Canterbury Press) of which the Poet Laureate, Dame Carol Ann Duffy wrote: "this beautiful and wise meditation centred around the soul language of poetry opens new windows in the shared house of both poetry and belief".
-Rowan Williams has commented 'Some writers have the gift of simply letting you know you can trust them.
+In August 2016, Oakley published The Splash of Words: Believing in Poetry (Canterbury Press), about which the Poet Laureate, Dame Carol Ann Duffy wrote that "this beautiful and wise meditation centred around the soul language of poetry opens new windows in the shared house of both poetry and belief".
+Rowan Williams has commented: "Some writers have the gift of simply letting you know you can trust them.
 Mark Oakley has this gift in abundance: in this book we read in his company a succession of very diverse poems; we listen to his honest, careful, demanding reflections on them; and we recognise that this is a deeply authentic voice that can be relied on not to give us either clichés or indulgent ramblings.
-A very moving book, opening all kinds of doors into a more compassionate, more truthful understanding'.
-The poet Imtiaz Dharker has said of the book: 'Even believing in poetry, he still leaves space for unease and uncertainties, because he of all people recognises that ‘there is no/ Road that is right entirely’.
+A very moving book, opening all kinds of doors into a more compassionate, more truthful understanding."
+The poet Imtiaz Dharker has said of the book: "Even believing in poetry, he still leaves space for unease and uncertainties, because he of all people recognises that 'there is no/ Road that is right entirely'.
 In doing so he illuminates the way for those who think they know the territory as well as for those who may be wary of it.
-Dipping in to this book, the spirit is cleansed in the sparkle of language'.
+Dipping in to this book, the spirit is cleansed in the sparkle of language."
 The book won the Michael Ramsey Prize for global theological writing in 2019, awarded every three years, and was presented to Oakley by the Archbishop of Canterbury at the Greenbelt Festival.

-In 2018 the Poet Laureate, Dame Carol Ann Duffy, asked Oakley to be a judge of the 2018 Ted Hughes Award for new work in poetry.
+In 2018, Dame Carol Ann Duffy asked Oakley to be a judge of the 2018 Ted Hughes Award for new work in poetry.

-In 2019 Oakley published a collection of sermons, By Way of the Heart (Canterbury Press).
+In 2019, Oakley published a collection of sermons, By Way of the Heart (Canterbury Press).
 Rowan Williams commented in a review: "Mark Oakley is one of the most distinctive, intelligent and refreshing voices in the Church of England, always illuminating, never stale or second-hand".

 Oakley also published in 2019 a collection of reflections on the poetry of George Herbert, My Sour-Sweet Days: George Herbert and the Journey of the Soul (SPCK).
 Professor Helen Wilcox, editor of The English Poems of George Herbert, said that each of the forty well-chosen poems are "followed by a short but profound reflection...the combination is excellent: richly expressive poems and accessible personal meditations.
 This book powerfully demonstrates how poetry can bring comfort, refreshment and renewed energy to our spiritual lives".